ewjmulder/hue-bridge-simulator/README.md

 ##License##

-This project, meaning all the source code, configuration and documentation, is released under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0)
+This project, meaning all source code, configuration and documentation, is released under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0)